Televisions

 LED (light-emitting diode)

-These screens were the pinnacle of screen technology for a decade from around 2005.
-They still dominate the market because they’re cheaper to produce and available in a wide range of sizes.
+LED screens were the best display technology for a decade from around 2005.
+They still make up a decent chunk of the market, because they’re cheap to produce and available in a wide range of sizes.

-The colours actually come from an LCD (liquid crystal display) panel.
-They’re named for being backlit by LEDs, to distinguish from earlier (inferior) backlight tech.
+The colours on these screens are produced by an LCD (liquid crystal display) panel.
+Their name comes from their LED backlights, to distinguish them from earlier (inferior) backlight tech.

 OLED (organic LED)

-The strong advantage of OLEDs is that they produce both colour and light so don’t need backlighting.
-OLED screens have better control over exactly what’s displayed and, because fewer layers are needed, can be thinner than LCD-based TVs.
+The advantage of OLED panels is that they don’t need backlighting.
+The LEDs produce both colour and light, so there’s better control over exactly what’s displayed.
+Because fewer layers are needed, OLED screens can also be thinner than LCD-based TVs.

 QLED (quantum LED)

 QLED TVs provide vibrant colours and excellent brightness and tend to be high-end models.
-However, OLED still has the overall edge in image quality in our testing.
+While our testing indicates that OLED still has the edge in image quality, QLEDs tend to be a little cheaper.

 Surprisingly, “quantum” isn’t just marketing spin – QLED TVs contain a layer of molecules that behave differently due to quantum mechanics.